-Uncalled commitments are used as a measure of unfunded capital commitments that KKR's investment funds and carry-paying co-investment vehicles have received from partners to contribute capital to fund future investments.
-We believe this measure is useful to stockholders as it provides additional insight into the amount of capital that is available to KKR's investment funds to make future investments.
-Uncalled commitments are not reduced for investments completed using fund-level investment financing arrangements.
+Uncalled commitments is the aggregate amount of unfunded capital commitments that KKR's investment funds and carry-paying co-investment vehicles have received from partners to contribute capital to fund future investments.
+We believe this measure is useful to stockholders as it provides additional insight into the amount of capital that is available to KKR's investment funds and carry paying co-investment vehicles to make future investments.
+Uncalled commitments are not reduced for investments completed using fund-level investment financing arrangements or investments we have committed to make but remain unfunded at the reporting date.

-Consolidated Results of Operations
+Consolidated Results of Operations (GAAP Basis)

-The following is a discussion of our consolidated results of operations for the years ended December 31, 2019 and 2018.
+The following is a discussion of our consolidated results of operations for the years ended December 31, 2020 and 2019.
 You should read this discussion in conjunction with the financial statements and related notes included elsewhere in this report.
 For a more detailed discussion of the factors that affected our non-GAAP operating results in these periods, see "-Analysis of Non-GAAP Operating Results."
-For a discussion comparing our consolidated results of operations for the years ended December 31, 2018 and 2017, see "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the year ended December 31, 2018, filed with the SEC on February 15, 2019.
+For a discussion comparing our consolidated results of operations for the years ended December 31, 2019 and 2018, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on February 18, 2020.
+See "-Business Environment" for more details on the potential adverse effects of COVID-19 on our business, financial performance, operating results and valuations.